These Common Surgeries Have the Highest Death Rates

 No one wants to consider complications when they undergo surgery.
 Medical research shows even the most statistically safe surgeries come with risks.
-Unfortunately, these common surgeries and procedures have high mortality rates.
-We’ll also take a quick look at why you should consider surgery.
+Unfortunately, some common surgeries and procedures have high mortality rates, including one with a death rate of 32% (page 10).
+We’ll also take a quick look at why you should consider surgery, even if you’re afraid of possible complications.

 When done successfully, this surgery reduces the thickening of the heart muscles.
 The procedure is quite complicated, and you’ll have to spend time in the ICU if you survive.
 Fortunately, this surgery has a low mortality rate of only 0.4% in the first 30 days afterward.